parkand1/parkand1/README.md

 ===================================================================================================================================
 <h4>Who are you again?...</h4>

-* 🌍  I'm based in San Diega, CA
+* I'm based out of San Diego, CA
-* 🖥️  Check out my blog/personal website at [drupark.net](http://drupark.net)
+* Check out my blog/personal website at [drupark.net](http://drupark.net)
-* ✉️  You can contact me at [andrewpark93@hotmail.com](mailto:andrewpark93@hotmail.com) but please don't try and sell me anything via email
+* You can contact me at [andrewpark93@hotmail.com](mailto:andrewpark93@hotmail.com) but please don't try and sell me anything via email
-* 🚀  I'm currently working on teaching people to love [EKS Blueprints for CDK (Typescript)](http://catalog.workshops.aws/eks-blueprints-for-cdk/en-US/030-create-eks-blueprints/1-create-a-cdk-project)
+* I'm currently focused on teaching people to love [EKS Blueprints for CDK (Typescript)](http://catalog.workshops.aws/eks-blueprints-for-cdk/en-US/030-create-eks-blueprints/1-create-a-cdk-project)
-* 🧠  I'm learning how to build/scale LLM's using various container orchestrators and honestly anything around ML/AI
+* Learning how to build/scale LLM's using various container orchestrators
-* 🤝  I'm open to collaborating on anything that will help people develop a passion for the cloud and/or start their careers in tech
+* I'm open to collaborating on anything that will help people develop a passion for the cloud and/or start their careers in tech
-* ⚡  Loves coffee, lofi hip-hop, rescuing dogs from shelters
+* Loves coffee, lofi hip-hop, and rescuing dogs from shelters
-* Sports Fanatic: Manchester United, Seattle Seahawks, Seattle Mariners, Waiting for the Seattle Sonics to come back...
+* Sports Fanatic: Manchester United, Seattle Seahawks, Seattle Mariners, and waiting for the Seattle Sonics to come back...

-<h4>After 8+ years of working in the cloud as a cloud architect, I have fallen in love with the following areas of technology:</h4>
+<h4>After 8+ years of working in the cloud as a cloud architect, I have fallen in love with the following areas of technology</h4>

 - DevOps
-- Containers
+- Tools/Frameworks that make building and deploying containers easier
 - Kubernetes
 - Infrastructure-as-Code (IaC): CDK, Terraform, Pulumi, CloudFormation
 - Serverless